Methylation & The Methionine Cycle

 Caffeine could induce the same changes in DNA methylation as exercise.
 Calcium is stored in compartments in each muscle cell, and when it gets released this signals the muscle cell to contract.
 Bathing a muscle cell in caffeine will cause it to release its stored calcium, effectively causing muscle contraction.
 The researchers bathed the cells in caffeine to cause contraction, and trick the muscles cells into thinking they were exercised.
 This resulted in a decrease in methyl groups on the same genes as before, causing increased expression of genes that support sugar and fat metabolism.

-This doesn’t mean that we can all drink coffee, or other caffein drinks/foods as a substitute for exercise.
-The amount of caffeine used to bathe the cells in these experiments is equivalent to 50-100 cups of coffee!
-I would also add that this is an in vitro study.
+This in vitro research doesn’t mean that we can all drink coffee, or other caffeine drinks/foods as a substitute for exercise and get the same results.
+Even if we could, the amount of caffeine used to bathe the cells in these experiments is equivalent to 50-100 cups of coffee!

 People with type II diabetes have more methyl groups on the metabolic genes compared to people without type II diabetes, and this worsens their metabolic response to sugar, and fats because their genes are turned off.
 The researchers hypothesize that exercise may be a way to remove the methyl groups, and restore the proteins and enzymes to help control metabolism of sugar and reduce the symptoms seen in type II diabetic patients.